 However, not all will make such a hasty decision.
 If you can meet certain requirements, specialist or non-bank lenders will consider:

 - Defaults or judgments.

 - Subcontractors with a low credit rating.

 - Subcontractors who have missed payments on any existing mortgages.

-These lenders take a much more common sense approach, weighing up your strength as borrower carefully rather than relying entirely on an automated pre-approval system.
+These lenders take a much more-common sense approach, weighing up your strength as a borrower carefully rather than relying entirely on an automated pre-approval system.

 Get in touch with one of our bad credit specialists by filling in our free assessment form or by calling 1300 889 743 and discuss your options today!